AbhiGit2000/HR-Analytics-Project/README.md

-##Project Objective
+📊 HR Attrition Analytics Dashboard

+🔍 Project Overview
-To analyze workforce data and uncover key insights related to employee attrition, compensation, job satisfaction, and demographics — helping HR leaders identify factors driving attrition and design data-backed retention strategies.
+This project analyzes workforce data to uncover key drivers of employee attrition, compensation trends, job satisfaction levels, and employee demographics.
+The goal is to provide clear, actionable, data-driven insights that help HR teams improve employee retention and workforce planning strategies.

-##Data Model Overview
+🗂️ Data Model

-The project is built using four main tables:
+The analysis is built on four core tables linked using a common Employee Number key:

-Employees — Employee demographics (Age, Gender, Marital Status, Education Field)
+Employees – Demographics (Age, Gender, Marital Status, Education Field)

-Jobs — Job-level details (Role, Department, Job Satisfaction, Environment Satisfaction, Years at Company)
+Jobs – Role, Department, Job Satisfaction, Environment Satisfaction, Years at Company

-Compensation — Salary, Stock Options, Overtime, Percent Hike
+Compensation – Monthly Income, Stock Options, Overtime Status, Percent Salary Hike

-Attrition — Attrition flag, Years since Promotion, Training, and Manager Tenure
+Attrition – Attrition Flag, Years Since Promotion, Training History, Manager Tenure

-Each table is connected via a common Employee Number key ensuring consistent, filterable insights.

-##Dashboard Pages
+This structured model enables consistent, filterable, and interactive analysis.

+🧩 Business Questions Answered

+This project was designed to answer critical HR and workforce questions such as:

+Which departments experience the highest employee attrition?

+Which job roles have the highest turnover?

+How do age, gender, and marital status affect employee retention?

+Does salary level influence attrition?

+What is the impact of overtime on turnover?

+Do stock options help retain employees?

+How do promotions and career growth affect attrition?

+Which employee segments are at the highest risk of leaving?

+📈 Dashboard Structure
-#Page 1: Executive Summary
+🔹 Page 1: Executive HR Summary

-High-level overview for HR executives to understand the organization’s workforce composition and attrition trends.
+Designed for leadership-level insights into workforce health.

+KPIs:

+Total Employees

+Attrition Count

+Attrition Rate (%)

+Average Age

+Average Monthly Income

-KPIs: Total Employees, Attrition Count, Attrition Rate %, Average Age, Average Monthly Income, Average Years at Company
+Average Years at Company

 Visuals: